lpapailiou/fac/README.md

 ##### main.RunConsoleExecutor
 The ``RunConsoleExecutor`` starts an executor in the console.
 This version is interactive.
-Every line of code will be scanned, parsed, validated and directly be executed.
+Every line of code will be scanned, parsed, interpreted and directly be executed.
 If no error occurred, the next line can be entered.
 In case of an error, the last entry will be ignored.
 A new line can be added to the so-far valid code.

     // sample output